Health Systems Awareness, Resilience, and Transformation

 • In session polls and quizzes

 This work helps us to tackle access issues by revealing the underlying systemic patterns such as bottlenecks in financing, workforce gaps, fragmentation, and cultural barriers that medicines alone cannot solve.
-By understanding how health systems behave in real-life contexts, Novartis can co-create targeted, high-impact interventions that align with local realities, strengthen trust, and support long-term, sustainable access.
+By understanding how health systems behave in real-life contexts, the organization can co-create targeted, high-impact interventions that align with local realities, strengthen trust, and support long-term, sustainable access.

 For learners